 Selected students participate in research workshops during the fall and spring semesters, take part in a mini-conference, and present their papers at the annual GW-IU Korean Studies Undergraduate Research Exchange Conference in the spring semester.
-The conference alternates locations between Washington, DC and Bloomington, IN.
-This academic year's conference will be held at George Washington University.
+The conference alternates locations between Washington, DC, and Bloomington, IN.
+This academic year's conference will be held at Indiana University.

 Major: Political Science and East Asian Languages and Cultures

 Research Project: The South Korean Government and the Use of K-Pop as Soft Power

 Research Explanation: The research examines how the South Korean government leverages the popularity of K-pop to positively influence its national image.
 The study will also explore the government's interactions with non-governmental individuals in the United States to achieve this objective.

 Research Project: Noun Incorporation and the Korean Light Verb Construction

 Research Explanation: Investigating the various applications of the Korean Light Verb Construction (LVC) through data collected in Seoul.
 The project focuses on noun incorporation within the context of the Korean language, contributing valuable insights to the field of Linguistics.